 What Are the Rights of Grandparents and Stepparents in California Child Custody Cases?

 In certain instances, grandparents or stepparents may have the right to request an order for child sharing.
-Although these rights have been limited in recent case law, in an appropriate case, the Court is permitted to make orders to allow non-parents to visit with the children.
+Under California Family Code Section 3100, a judge may grant “reasonable visitation rights” to any person who has an interest in the welfare of the child.
+This includes a stepparent who has developed a strong bond with their stepchild.
+Although these rights have been limited in recent case law, in an appropriate case, the Family Court is permitted to make orders to allow non-parents to visit with the children.
 In representing either side to such an action, it is important the ground work be laid before any motion is filed.

 The law has a presumption that a custodial parent should be permitted to make reasonable decisions concerning other non-parents’ contact with minor children.
 In cases when either a grandparent or stepparent is being denied access to minor children, the Court has the jurisdiction to make visitation orders.